 Ensure quick and accurate redemption, with minimal management or administrative effort by going digital.
 Mail-in checks have been a tactic used in the past, making the rebate experience take up to 6-8 weeks.
 That’s not good enough anymore.
 With an automated incentive program, and digital payments leading brands are able to complete the experience within two weeks.
 It’s absolutely possible.

-Ensure the brand is prominent throughout the process
+Ensure the brand is prominent throughout the consumer experience

 It’s powerful when a claimant is reminded of the brand that’s incentivizing them at the time of redemption.
 Your brand should always be top of mind, especially when they are redeeming a reward.